stevenchadburrow/AcolyteHandPICd24/README.md

 See my Youtube video for the Bad Apple demo.
 Either <a href="https://www.youtube.com/watch?v=rc4UsAqcSHg">without audio</a> or <a href="https://youtu.be/sSq6TWw3NXU">with audio</a>.

 Also see my 'Pokemon Clone', video link <a href="https://youtu.be/8EHRpKk9gPc">here</a>.
+Although I am using the Tuxemon game art assets, this project is not the Tuxemon game, nor are the creators of the Tuxemon game in charge of this project.
+This project was simply inspired by the Tuxemon game.

+Needed Changes:

 *** LED silkscreen is confusing!!! ***